OldSneerJaw/synctos/README.md

 * `allowAttachments`: (optional) Whether to allow the addition of [file attachments](http://developer.couchbase.com/documentation/mobile/current/develop/references/sync-gateway/rest-api/document-public/put-db-doc-attachment/index.html) for the document type.
 Defaults to `false` to prevent malicious/misbehaving clients from polluting the bucket/database with unwanted files.

+* `immutable`: (optional) The document's properties cannot be changed if the document is being replaced.
+Applied recursively so that, even if a value that is nested an arbitrary number of levels deep within an immutable complex type is modified, the document change will be rejected.
+Does not apply when creating a new document or deleting an existing document.
+Defaults to `false`.

 ##### Validation:

 There are a number of validation types that can be used to define each property/element/key's expected format in a document.